mobimation/StoryMaker/README.md

 This app is currently in a stage of research/principal evaluation where certain aspects of the app is staged for test runs of separate functions for evaluation.
 The complete app is planned for Q2 2017.
 (Note in July 2020: A slight delay occurred.
-But idea strong enough to cause renewed interest).
+But idea strong enough to motivate renewed interest).

 Unimplemented so far:
 - The captivating story teller editor